- Best Home Carpet Cleaner Reviews

 The upholstery tool included with this carpet cleaning unit is quite useful and helps you clean spots that are not so easily-reachable.
 Plus, the edge-to-edge technology really proved great against stubborn stains and dirt.

 A somewhat annoying thing about this carpet cleaner is the size of the tank.
-Even though the dirty and clean water are separated, you will have to make a few trips to the sink since the tank size could have been bigger.
+Even though the dirty and clean water is separated, you will have to make a few trips to the sink since the tank size could have been bigger.

 8. Bissell 1548 ProHeat Carpet Cleaner